-Skip to 0 minutes and 26 secondsin many forms: from chocolates to ice creams to soft drinks and flavored coffee.
+Skip to 0 minutes and 18 seconds available in many forms: from chocolates through ice creams to soft drinks and flavored coffee.
 And sugar is not only in sweets and desserts.
 It is also added to ketchup, dairy products, bread, salad dressing and breakfast cereals.
-If you check the nutrition labels on products you buy, you will find sugar hidden under
+If you check the nutrition labels on the products you buy, you will find sugar

-Skip to 0 minutes and 45 secondsnumber of names: glucose, sucrose, dextrose, maltose, fruit juice extract, raw sugar, palm sugar corn syrup, starch, honey and many others these are all forms of sugar.
+Skip to 0 minutes and 37 seconds hidden under a number of names: glucose, sucrose, dextrose, maltose, fruit juice extract, raw sugar, palm sugar, corn syrup, starch, honey and many others - these are all forms of sugar.
 One could think that sugar is sugar, but actually some sugars are better for us than others.
-One of the examples of a sugar that is damaging for our health when consumed in excess is fructose Fructose is naturally occurring in fresh fruits and some vegetables.
+One of the examples of a sugar that is damaging for our health when consumed in excess is fructose.
+Fructose is naturally occurring in fresh fruits and some vegetables.
 However, most of fructose intake in our diet originates from “table sugar” sucrose, containing 50% of glucose and 50% of fructose, and soft drinks containing high fructose corn syrup (HFCS).

 Effects of diets rich in fructose on our brain